rootkovska/rootkovska.github.io/contact.md

 -----------------------

 Please note that, as most other people and organizations, I use a 3rd party Mail Service Provider.
-The stuff who work at the provider is (technically-wise) able to read all my incoming and outgoing mail.
+The IT Guys who work at the provider are (technically-wise) able to read all my incoming and outgoing mail.
+And are (technically-wise) able to filter out and write an email using my name.
+And they even stopped to wear "I read your mail" t-shirts: public authorities and company policies took over the good guys.

 This is by definition of how email infrastructure work, and it is irrelevant whether SSL or other encryption is used between email clients and corresponding email servers.

-Please use PGP/GPG encryption to secure our communication (see [keys.md](/keys/) for info how to obtain and verify my GPG keys), whether or not you have something to hide.
+Please use PGP/GPG encryption to secure our emails (see [keys.md](/keys/) for info how to obtain and verify my GPG keys), on daily basis, whether or not you have something to hide.

 Note on integrity of my emails
 ------------------------------